docker/docs/engine/swarm/networking.md

 The `--subnet` flag specifies the subnet for use with the overlay network.
 When you don't specify a subnet, the swarm manager automatically chooses a subnet and assigns it to the network.
-On some older kernels, including kernel 3.10, automatically assigned adresses may overlap with another subnet in your infrastructure.
+On some older kernels, including kernel 3.10, automatically assigned addresses may overlap with another subnet in your infrastructure.
 Such overlaps can cause connectivity issues or failures with containers connected to the network.

 Before you attach a service to the network, the network only extends to manager